Currently there are more than 6 million advertisers on Facebook. That is more than any other social media platform.

 Why?
 Because Facebook ads offer massive ROI by allowing you to target your audience by location, demographics, age, gender, interests, behavior, and connections.

 But to make this work you have to create highly effective Facebook ads.
-You have to optimize your ad copy, graphics, CTA, landing pages, and your targeting methods.
+You have to optimize your content, graphics, CTA, landing pages, and your targeting methods.

 However, in this post, I’ll only talk about the first 3 ingredients.
 I’ll show you some successful Facebook ad examples of multiple brands.